Clintons finalize agreement to testify in House Epstein probe, bowing to threat of contempt vote

 The belligerence is likely to only grow as Republicans relish the opportunity to grill longtime political foes under oath.

-Clinton, like a number of other high-powered men, had a well-documented relationship with Epstein in the late 1990s and early 2000s.
-He has not been accused of wrongdoing in his interactions with the late financier.
+Clinton, like a number of other high-powered men including President Donald Trump, had a well-documented relationship with Epstein in the late 1990s and early 2000s.
+Neither Trump nor Clinton has been credibly accused of wrongdoing in their interactions with the late financier.

-Both Clintons have said they had no knowledge that Epstein was sexually abusing underage girls.
+Both Clintons have said they had no knowledge that Epstein was sexually abusing underage girls before prosecutors brought charges against him.

 The Clintons argued the subpoenas for their testimony were invalid and offered to submit sworn declarations on their limited knowledge of Epstein’s crimes.
 But as Comer threatened to proceed with contempt of Congress charges, they began looking for an off-ramp.